NORTHERN IRELAND – A CELTIC EXPERIENCE

 Our first stop is Donegal Castle, a striking 15th-century fortress built by the O’Donnell clan, one of Ireland’s most powerful ruling families.
 Set along the River Eske, this beautifully restored castle offers a glimpse into medieval life, complete with original stone towers and grand Jacobean additions from the 17th century.
 As we walk through its storied halls, we uncover the tales of war, rebellion, and aristocratic life that shaped Donegal’s past.

-After exploring the castle, we pause for a traditional lunch in the town of Donegal, where we can savor authentic Irish flavors before setting off on a unique adventure.
+After exploring the castle, we will pause for a traditional lunch in the town of Donegal, where we can savor authentic Irish flavors before setting off on a unique adventure.

-In the afternoon, we step aboard the Donegal Bay Waterbus, a scenic cruise that takes us along the tranquil waters of Donegal Bay.
+In the afternoon, we will step aboard the Donegal Bay Waterbus, a scenic cruise that takes us along the tranquil waters of Donegal Bay.
 As we glide through the bay, we hear the stories of Donegal’s maritime heritage, spot local wildlife, and admire panoramic views of the surrounding mountains and islands.

-As the evening settles in, we head to Lough Eske Castle, a five-star castle hotel set along the shores of Lough Eske.
-Here, we indulge in an unforgettable dinner at the castle, surrounded by the timeless elegance of this historic estate.
+As the evening settles in, we will head to Lough Eske Castle, a five-star castle hotel set along the shores of Lough Eske.
+Here, we will indulge in an unforgettable dinner at the castle, surrounded by the timeless elegance of this historic estate.

-• Scenic Drive to Donegal: Travel through the breathtaking landscapes of County Donegal, a region known for its rugged coastlines, untouched beaches, and rich Gaelic heritage.
+Scenic Drive to Donegal: Travel through the breathtaking landscapes of County Donegal, a region known for its rugged coastlines, untouched beaches, and rich Gaelic heritage.

-• Donegal Castle Walkthrough: Explore the medieval stronghold of the O’Donnell clan, a fortress that has stood since the 15th century, with later Jacobean-style renovations reflecting Ireland’s evolving history.
+Donegal Castle Walkthrough: Explore the medieval stronghold of the O’Donnell clan, a fortress that has stood since the 15th century, with later Jacobean-style renovations reflecting Ireland’s evolving history.

-• Lunch in Donegal: Enjoy a traditional Irish meal in one of Donegal’s charming local eateries, experiencing the flavors of this historic town.
+Lunch in Donegal: Enjoy a traditional Irish meal in one of Donegal’s charming local eateries, experiencing the flavors of this historic town.

-• Donegal Bay Waterbus Experience: Cruise along the scenic Donegal Bay, learning about the region’s maritime past, local legends, and breathtaking coastal landscapes.
+Donegal Bay Waterbus Experience: Cruise along the scenic Donegal Bay, learning about the region’s maritime past, local legends, and breathtaking coastal landscapes.

-• Dinner at Lough Eske Castle: Dine in a magnificent castle setting, where history meets luxury in an unforgettable dining experience.
+Dinner at Lough Eske Castle: Dine in a magnificent castle setting, where history meets luxury in an unforgettable dining experience.

 Fun Fact: The O’Donnell clan, the original builders of Donegal Castle, were instrumental in resisting English rule during the 16th century.
 Their leader, Red Hugh O’Donnell, famously escaped from Dublin Castle twice before leading a rebellion against the English!